RESEARCH STARTER

 Most megachurches grew in newer suburbs of growing cities during the 2000s.
 The majority were located in southern states (48.6 percent) or the west (24.6 percent) by 2012.
 The Hartford Institute for Religion Research (HIRR) defines a megachurch as a Protestant Christian congregation that has a sustained weekly average attendance of at least two thousand people.
 The majority are Evangelical and nondenominational.

 The number of US megachurches doubled between 2001 and 2006, from about 600 to over 1,200.
-As of 2020, US megachurches numbered about 1,750.
-Most megachurches drew the majority of their congregants from other churches.
+By the mid-2020s, there were about 1,800 megachurches in the United States.

 These institutions were predominantly multiethnic and engaged in contemporary forms of worship, such as modern music and light shows.
 Many added buildings and facilities, creating a campus or a city within a city.
 Though megachurches have often been thought to feature arenas or stadiums filled with worshipers, many times members attend various smaller services—they could choose from an average of five a weekend by 2008.
 A few churches offered as many as twenty-four services a weekend.